 Other town properties include the sites of the former Photech plant and the Town Garage on Water Street.
 While both of these properties lend themselves to multi-unit construction, neither can provide homes like the ones in the Spruces.
-Further, even if both of these sites were developed, we would not have enough units to meet both our long-range goals and the needs of the current and former residents of the Spruces.

 Neither the Photech nor the Water Street sites could easily provide the type of homes that are the community norm and that was lost to our neighbors in the Spruces: freestanding, single-family homes.
 The proposal is not for a mobile home park.
 The houses will be small, but attractive.
 They will offer people the chance to own pets, to avoid dependence on elevators, to have gardens, and even their own backyards.
 Sound familiar?
 These options might rightly be call the community standard here in Williamstown.

 The Lowry property, originally purchased by the town for construction of the regional high school, is currently underutilized as a town resource.
 It was never intended for conservation.
 It has no particular ecological merit.

 It has no parking and no recreational amenities.
 It is not part of an existing farm or forest and is currently used only as a source of hay and as an extended backyard for a small number of residents.